 - IT & Mobile Communications

 Centralized Corporate Hierarchy.
 Samsung’s corporate structure involves a hierarchical model, despite its product-type divisions.
 The corporate headquarters are the most notable manifestation of this hierarchy, which is part of an organizational design for ensuring that the conglomerate’s operations are unified and effectively directed towards growth and operational effectiveness.
-This characteristic of the organizational structure involves centralization of overall strategic planning, as well as vertical lines of command and authority that relay strategic directions from the headquarters to the daily operations in the Consumer Electronics, Device Solutions, and IT & Mobile Communications divisions.
+This characteristic of the organizational structure involves centralization of overall strategic planning through decision-making teams, groups, and departments, as well as vertical lines of command and authority that relay strategic directions from the headquarters to the daily operations in the Consumer Electronics, Device Solutions, and IT & Mobile Communications divisions.

 Geographical Groupings.
 Samsung uses geographical groupings or divisions as a minor characteristic of its corporate structure.
 In the company’s organizational chart, these geographical divisions are generally under the product-type divisions.
 For example, Samsung Electronics North America is a geographical division within Samsung Electronics, which is a product-type division.
 Through this characteristic of the organizational structure, the company implements region-specific strategies, such as strategies intended for the North American market for Device Solutions.

 Samsung’s Corporate Structure’s Advantages & Disadvantages